If the fresh water supply is going to last for generations, we must develop ways to sustain and improve water quality worldwide.

 There are a variety of ways that farmers can use water more efficiently on their farms, including scheduling when they irrigate and using renewable power sources to run their irrigators, using “waste” products such as manure to retain soil moisture and restoring habitat to natural wetland and riparian states.
 These practices are sustainable and environmentally friendly and will improve water quality around the world and for generations to come.

-Humans are amazingly innovative when it comes to finding ways to survive and thrive.
-We’ve come a long way in developing sustainable and environmentally friendly practices to save and protect the environment, so it’s possible to develop new and innovative ways to improve the quality of water around the world.
+In conclusion, humans are amazingly innovative.
+Especially when it comes to finding ways to survive and thrive.
+We’ve come a long way in developing sustainable and environmentally friendly practices.
+All to save and protect the environment.
+So finally it’s possible to develop new and innovative ways.
+Ways to improve the quality of water therefore all around the world.

 Emily Folk is a freelance writer and blogger from Lancaster, PA.
 She covers topics in conservation, sustainability and renewable energy.
 To see her latest posts, check out her blog Conservation Folks, or follow her on Twitter.